 ONE LOSS

 The College will discontinue use of the Lecturers.
 We resisted the College on this until the bitter end, but were unsuccessful in maintaining these positions.
 While enjoyed by only a small percentage of the entire bargaining unit (less than 5%), it was of great benefit to those who held those positions.
-Our current agreement with the College did not obligate them to maintain the positions and we were unable to compel them to do so.
+Our current agreement with the College did not obligate them to maintain the positions, and we were unable to compel them to do so.
 The College contends that lecturer positions are unworkable and that maintaining them would hinder their ability to commit to the new assignment language that covers all of our members.

 Thanks to the Team!